 My research specialisms include media and social media discourse analysis, computer-mediated communication, sociolinguistics, identities construction, and online ethnography.

-My book Discourse and Identity on Facebook has just been published by Bloomsbury.
+My book Discourse and Identity on Facebook was published in June 2017 by Bloomsbury.

 Thanks for visiting!